On 16 March 2016, the Chancellor delivered the 2016 Budget. This article provides an overview of the key developments relevant to HR practitioners.

 - Restrictions on tax relief for travel and subsistence expenses of workers engaged through employment intermediaries, such as an umbrella company or a personal service company.

-If you have any queries on how these changes will impact your business contact our team on +44(0)203 051 5711 or email us.
+If you have any queries on how these changes will impact your business please get in touch.

 Circular 230 disclosure